-If Don Draper would have had a Travel Trailer, you are looking at it.
+If Don Draper would have had a trailer, you are looking at it.
 Westcraft epitomized Art Deco on wheels, and ‘Calypso’ is the brilliant result of more than a decade of meticulous restoration, craftsmanship and modernization.
 As the largest and most rare model Westcraft ever offered, the ‘Capistrano’ is 33 feet long, and features a Pullman roof with seven windows on each side, allowing 6’4″ of headroom.
 Only one other ‘Capistrano’ is known to us, in a completely dilapidated state.
 Owner Lucas Lackner purchased this example in neglected condition, and proceeded to assemble a team of some of the best craftspeople in California in order to achieve the finest restoration in the world.

 The team was led by Steven Butcher, considered one of the premiere vehicle restoration experts, who worked with Lucas to envision a resto-mod unlike any other.
 They decided to improve upon the original design by integrating the latest in safety features, luxury, comfort and connectivity.
 Modern touches are hidden within cabinets and behind period switchplates and custom-made curtains in order to maintain the classical Deco feel.
 Rather than using LEDs, the light bulbs in the gorgeous fixtures were replaced with originals, although finding these old bulbs in good condition was a major task in itself.